To learn more:

 Ignatian Center for Jesuit Education

-REGISTER HERE FOR Fall 2022
+REGISTER HERE FOR Spring 2023

 The Ignatian Center’s Bannan Forum offers this faculty seminar to explore the Catholic intellectual tradition (CIT) and its relationship to scholarship, service, and teaching.
 The seminar will deepen faculty’s knowledge and engagement with Santa Clara’s Jesuit, Catholic intellectual tradition as a reference point and resource for their work.
 In addition, faculty will have the opportunity to explore the relationship between faith, reason, and culture in contemporary society.
 We hope the seminar is a way to meet other faculty across the disciplines and schools, and an opportunity to share in deep reflection and conversation.

 For the 2022-2023 academic year, the seminar will be switching to multiple quarter-length seminars to allow more faculty to take part in the program and to engage a wide range of themes.